 At Warton, our Pupil Premium spending is approved by the Head Teacher and the Local Academy Board, who then monitor its impact to ensure that it is spent effectively.

-Miss Friend, Head Teacher, is the pupil premium champion for the school and she is supported by Mrs Dormand who supports our Looked After Children and our Pupil Premium Governor.
-Together they work with the SLT, governors, staff, children and parents to ensure that our children receive the best from Warton.
+Mrs Sage is the pupil premium champion for the school and is our designated teacher.
+Mrs Sage works with the SLT, governors, staff, children and parents to ensure that our children receive the best from Warton.

 PP progress and attainment is the responsibility of the whole team.
 The SLT, class teachers and teaching assistants all work hard to meet the needs of the whole child as well as accelerate progress and target gaps.